 Read Also: 51 Krishna Birthday Greeting Cards, Wishes Images for Husband & Wife on Facebook

 Religions take new clothes, flutes, and ornaments for Lord Krishna.
 Lord Krishna was very quiet.
 He used to do different types of things.

 Mahabharata’s story has much to do with Lord Krishna’s existence.
 Lord Krishna performed Arjuna’s charioteer during the Dharma Yuddha or valiant struggle between two Pandavas and Kauravas.

-The passages listed in this novel are often referred to as a religious dictionary or a lives manual.
+The passages listed in this novel are often referred to as a religious dictionary or a life manual.

-Another significant element of this festival is Dahi Handi that is celebrated on Janmashtami’s second day.
+Another significant element of this festival is Dahi Handi which is celebrated on Janmashtami’s second day.
 As a child, Lord Krishna has been called “Makhanchor” or stealing bread.
 He was stealing butter from every Gokul family.
-Dahi Handi is an event that narrates Lord Krishna’s same butter stealing activity.
+Dahi Handi is an event that narrates Lord Krishna’s same butter-stealing activity.

 An earthen pot or handi is packed with salt, salt or ghee explained, dry fruits, and milk is hung with the assistance of strings at a significant height.
 All the young local guys are gathering to make a human pyramid and climb each other to reach and break the handi.
 This is an activity that teaches the principles of work for the team.

 Janmashtami or more popularly recognized as Krishna Janmashtami is Lord Krishna’s birthday that is observed in India with excellent fervor and zeal during the monsoon month.
 If we go through the Hindu calendar, this important day will fall on the Ashtami or Krishna Paksha’s eighth day or Bhadon’s dark fortnight month.